junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ If you cannot control the vomiting or if the dehydration gets worse, seek medical help fast.

 3. Diarrhea with mucus and blood.
 Often chronic.
 No fever.
 There may be diarrhea some days and constipation other days.
 (Possibly amebic dysentery.
-For more details, see pages 144 to 145.)
+For more details, see pages [page 144](#page-144)to [page 145](#page-145).)

 ♦ Use metronidazole ([page 368](#page-368)).
 Take the medicine according to the recommended dose.
 If the diarrhea continues after treatment, seek medical advice.